nibrasmuhammed/demoweb/README.md

-# demoweb
+# DemoWeb

-database demo with php
+This is simplest web demo with HTML, CSS, PHP and MYSql server